Technical Analysis: Your Advantage in the Stock Market

-Although those who dismiss technical analysis will tell you that things like price to earnings ratios, new products, economic cycles, and other fundamental factors are what move a stock, those things only are catalysts for buying and selling, the only things that moves a stock.
+Although those who dismiss technical analysis will tell you that things like price to earnings ratios, new products, economic cycles, and other fundamental factors are what move a stock, those things only are catalysts for buying and selling, the only things that move a stock.

 Technical analysis does not try to discern the fundamental reasons for buying and selling as they are usually too subjective and often not discovered until after a move has already been made.
 In fact, technical analysis is the “Joe Friday” of analysis – Just the facts ma’am!

-What Are The Advantages Over Fundamental Analysis?
+What Are the Advantages of Fundamental Analysis?